 Suzanne was classically trained on woodwinds in her native Vermont, where she was an on-call performer and member of the Vermont Youth Orchestra.
 She picked up the electric bass and guitar as a teenager.

-After dropping out of New York University, Suzanne gigged with numerous NYC bands, interned at Dessau Recording Studios, and began producing her original compositions on a stolen four-track cassette recorder.
+After attending New York University, Suzanne gigged with numerous NYC bands, interned at Dessau Recording Studios, and began producing her original compositions on a stolen four-track cassette recorder.

 She staked a claim in NYC's heavy music scene with art-rock/prog metal band Ruby Bullet and was lauded for her proficiency on bass, guitar, and vocals, and her technical, mixed-meter compositions.
-She released two self-produced albums with Ruby Bullet, recorded by Grammy winner Jason Corsaro (Soundgarden, Motörhead, Clutch)
+Ruby Bullet released two albums produced with Grammy winner Jason Corsaro (Soundgarden, Motörhead, Clutch).

 As a session bassist, Suzanne performed and recorded with a host of NYC-area indie bands, including S3xdi6ital, The Tye Tribe, LASE, Victor Bravo, Ripe, Q*Ball, and Prince Charming, and shared the stage with acclaimed guitarists Aurelien Budynek and Ron "Bumblefoot" Thal.